MrScautHD/Bliss/README.md

 > 3. Ensure that you downloaded the [`Vulkand SDK`](https://vulkan.lunarg.com/).
 ---

-# !!!
-Importand
+# ⚠️ Importand for the Installation
-For this project, you need the `Vulkan SDK` with the version [1.3.283.0].
+For this project, you need the [`Vulkan SDK`](https://vulkan.lunarg.com/sdk/home#windows) with the version [1.3.283.0].
 Please add the following code to your `.csproj` file:
 ```cs
     <!-- Vulkan SDK -->
     <PropertyGroup>